rahulng2195/ujss-v2/README.md

-# Zinka Next.js 16 Conversion
+# UJSS Next.js 16 Conversion

-This is a conversion of the Zinka Bootstrap HTML template to Next.js 16 (App Router).
+This is a conversion of the UJSS Bootstrap HTML template to Next.js 16 (App Router).

 ## Features Converted